 NPK Ratio: 4-20-0

-It’s no surprise that bone meal is made from ground up cow bones.
-This high phosphorous fertilizer also contains plenty of nitrogen.
+It’s no surprise that bone meal is made from ground-up cow bones.
+This high phosphorus fertilizer also contains plenty of nitrogen.
 Bone meal works at moderate speeds to encourage flower production and root growth.
 As a result, it is great for flowering plants, bulbs, and fruit trees.
 However, bone meal is mostly used as a soil amendment for spots with high nitrogen levels where plants keep getting burned.

 Recommendation: Job’s Organics Bone Meal Fertilizer, 4lb